sangimed/My-Various-Cheatsheets/README.md

 Global settings for line endings

     $ git config --global core.autocrlf true

+Squashing

+    git rebase -i HEAD~10

+    #pick affab1e The first commit for the feature
+    #squash accab1e The second commit for the feature
+    #...
+    #squash abcdef1 The last commit for the feature

+    git push origin +branch

 ## VIM
 Change color scheme (to elflord in this example) on the fly